 The current members of the Compensation Committee are Messrs.
-Churchill, Carolin and Morse.
+Churchill, Carolin, Morse and Watson.
+Mr. Churchill currently serves as the Chairman of the Compensation Committee.
 The responsibilities of the Compensation Committee include:

-- annually reviewing and approving the compensation, including annual base salaries and annual incentive opportunities and compensation policies for our executive officers; - reviewing and making recommendations to the Board regarding director compensation; - reviewing, approving and/or making recommendations to the Board regarding all forms of compensation to be provided to the Chief Executive Officer and all of our other executive officers, and reviewing, approving and/or making recommendations to the Board regarding general compensation goals, guidelines and bonus criteria for our employees; - administering and interpreting the terms and conditions of all current and future equity incentive plans; - reviewing, approving and/or making recommendations to the Board, as appropriate, regarding other plans that provide for compensation to our employees and directors; - reviewing and approving any material amendments to our 401(k) plan; - reviewing and approving the compensation discussion and analysis and committee report for inclusion in our annual proxy statement; - authorizing the repurchase of shares from terminated employees; and - · annually reviewing the adequacy of its charter.
+- annually reviewing and approving the compensation, including annual base salaries and annual incentive opportunities and compensation policies for our executive officers; - reviewing and making recommendations to the Board regarding director compensation; - reviewing, approving and/or making recommendations to the Board regarding all forms of compensation to be provided to the Chief Executive Officer and all of our other executive officers, and reviewing, approving and/or making recommendations to the Board regarding general compensation goals, guidelines and bonus criteria for our employees;

+- · administering and interpreting the terms and conditions of all current and future equity incentive plans; - reviewing, approving and/or making recommendations to the Board, as appropriate, regarding other plans that provide for compensation to our employees and directors; - reviewing and approving any material amendments to our 401(k) plan; - · assessing and monitoring risks related to the company's compensation policies and practices, - reviewing and approving the compensation discussion and analysis and committee report for inclusion in our annual proxy statement; - · authorizing the repurchase of shares from terminated employees; and - annually reviewing the adequacy of its charter.